rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 When we first turned on `verify-ich` by default, there was a steady stream of issues filed by users of the nightly (and beta) toolchains, and steady progress has been made on identifying fixes, a number of which have already landed.

-This last week, we noted incorrectly that the error would be shipping to stable next cycle in 1.53.0, and we started [making plans][issue-84970] to improve the user-experience, so that the diagnostic issued by the check would do a better job of telling the programmer what to do in response.
+In the past week, we had started [making plans][issue-84970] to improve the user-experience, so that the diagnostic issued by the check would do a better job of telling the programmer what to do in response.
+Unfortunately, this was done under the assumption that the new verification would ship in 1.53, not 1.52.

 [issue-84970]: https://github.com/rust-lang/rust/issues/84970